Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific

 Some terms in the illustration above may be unfamiliar.
 Hypotension is low blood pressure.
 Pleural effusion is the collection of fluid around the lungs.
 Ascites is the collection of fluid between the lining of the abdominal cavity and the organs in the cavity.
 The febrile phase includes fever as one of its symptoms.

 Dengue or dengue fever is a tropical, flu-like illness that is often mild but is sometimes serious.
 It's caused by the dengue virus.
 According to different sources, the name of the virus is pronounced deng-ee or deng-gay.
 Possible symptoms of the disease are shown in the illustration above.
 A patient may not experience all of the symptoms when they have the disease.
 In addition, the symptoms that they do experience may be caused by a different factor.
 Dengue is also known as breakbone fever because of the pain that it sometimes causes.

 Dengue fever is classified as uncomplicated or severe.
 A "complication" of a disease is a secondary effect or disease that develops after the main illness.
 Patients generally recover from uncomplicated dengue.
 Severe dengue often requires hospital treatment and may even be deadly, however.

 In some parts of the world, dengue is a major and widespread public health issue.
 The disease generally occurs in warm climates outside of North America.
-Recently outbreaks of each disease have occurred in the United States, however - dengue in Hawaii and Zika virus disease in Florida.
+Recently outbreaks of each disease have occurred in the United States, however—dengue in Hawaii and Zika virus disease in Florida.
 The Zika virus has also been found in Texas.

 Zika Virus Disease